TimepieceMaster/RGO-Patching-Tools/README.md

 PSP_GAME/USRDIR/DATA/union.cpk <br />

-and are the files 824 to 2539 in the archive.
+and are the files 824 to 2539 in the archive, except for files 2535 and 2537.

 For the PS2 version, the image files are contained within the following .afs files: